Is it possible to take a cat camping?

 Is it possible to take a cat camping

-Getting your cat ready in advance is the key to a successful and safe trip.
+Preparing your cat in advance is the key to a successful and safe trip.
 If you’re not convinced, you might as well pack your bags and go.
-However, your cat may feel uncomfortable and perhaps be in danger if you do this.
+However, if you do this, your cat may feel uncomfortable and in danger.

 The automobile or tent is a new environment, so help them adjust.
 Also, make sure they’re used to being on a leash since that’s a must while camping.
 Making practice runs in the driveway or backyard may be necessary until you’re sure they’re ready.